goncalomb/sane-wasm/README.md

 A project to bring the [SANE API](http://www.sane-project.org/intro.html) to the web.

+Currently, it only supports USB scanners and was only tested on a browser environment (WebUSB).

+This works by compiling all SANE backends (and required dependencies) to WebAssembly using Emscripten.
+The other key piece is @RReverser's [bridge from libusb to WebUSB](https://web.dev/porting-libusb-to-webusb/) ([more](https://web.dev/porting-gphoto2-to-the-web/)), this libusb backend [required some patching](deps/libusb.patch) support multi-threading.

 ## Building

 Building requires [emscripten](https://github.com/emscripten-core/emscripten) and all the required tools to build the dependencies.